Important: Please read our disclaimer at the end of this page.

 Johnny dabbed for years, starting at age 14 or 15.
 Johnny’s Ambassadors are united in our missions to educate parents and teens about the dangers of today’s high-THC marijuana on the developing adolescent mind.
 Research shows today’s high-potency marijuana causes mental health issues and subsequent suicide in our youth, and Ambassadors are determined to advocate against it.

-Johnny’s Ambassadors is excited to offer expert education for parents on youth substance abuse, mental health, and suicide prevention.
+Johnny’s Ambassadors offer expert education for parents on youth substance abuse, mental health, and suicide prevention.
 These webinars are FREE for participants, due to the kind donations from our supporters.
 Pls consider supporting this valiant effort, led by Johnny’s mom Laura Stack, to save our kids and young adults from the dangers of drugs.

 Mental Health America of Greater Dallas has helped our community improve mental health through advocacy, community education and resources for both adolescents and adults.
 MHA of Greater Dallas Hosts different peer-led support groups, currently online due to Covid restrictions.
 Groups include one for Mothers & Babies, Taking Care of You (skill-building), and Depression & Anxiety Support.